The 9th edition of Africa Service Providers Awards has opened for entries in the build up to the Awards night in South Africa.

 IMPORTANT: The judges are bound by a strict confidentiality agreement and are required to declare any conflict of interest in entries over which they deliberate, and to stand aside from deliberations concerning those entries.

-We congratulate the following companies for taking the win this year!
+We congratulate the following companies for making the shortlist this year!

 • Lima Capital